 Simplicity is often the key to composing a successful photograph.
 A well composed image should never look cluttered, and the main focal point or subject should be obvious.

 The Rowan berry tree in my garden has almost been stripped of its berries now.
 For over a week many birds have gorged on its ripe berries.
 I’ve shared some pictures in a previous blog post of the Blackbirds.

 With the seasons now becoming colder and the sun lower in the sky.
 It’s the time of year that will offer you a softer, more angled light.
 Which can present the photographer with endless opportunities for dramatic images of wildlife.

-Our seasons are changing now from summer into autumn, the nights are drawing in and the light and colours are stunning as the sun becomes lower in the sky.
-Its a great time to be out with your camera, providing you with some of the most beautiful and intense colours of the year.
+Our seasons are changing now from Summer into Autumn.
+The nights are drawing in and its a great time to be out with your camera, providing you with some of the most beautiful and intense colours of the year.

-There a few places in the UK where you can experience the sights and sounds of nature any better than the North Norfolk coast during the Spring tides that start in earnest from this month onward and for me herald the onset of Autumn and Winter.
+There a few places in the UK where you can experience the sights and sounds of nature any better than the North Norfolk coast during the Spring tides that start in earnest from this month onward.